CloudScale-Project/CloudStore/deployment-scripts/README.md

 Please also look in to `platform/aws/dump.sh` file and set the path to the `mysql` command.

+**Java**

+You will need the Java Development Kit (JDK) to build showcase.

+On Debian based linux distributions you can do this by:

+`$ sudo apt-get install openjdk-7-jdk`

 **Maven**

 Showcases are built with Maven, so you need `mvn` tool to build showcases.